kimtth/awesome-azure-openai-llm/README.md

 ## What's the difference between Azure OpenAI and OpenAI?

-1. OpenAI is a better option if you want to use the latest features, and access to the latest models.
-2. Azure OpenAI is recommended if you require a reliable, secure, and compliant environment.
-3. Azure OpenAI provides seamless integration with other Azure services..
+1. OpenAI offers the latest features and models, while Azure OpenAI provides a reliable, secure, and compliant environment with seamless integration into other Azure services.
-4. Azure OpenAI offers `private networking` and `role-based authentication`, and responsible `AI content filtering`.
+2. Azure OpenAI supports `private networking`, `role-based authentication`, and `responsible AI content filtering`.
-5. Azure OpenAI does not use user input as training data for other customers.
+3. Azure OpenAI does not use user input as training data for other customers.
 [Data, privacy, and security for Azure OpenAI](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)

 - [What is Azure OpenAI Service?](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
 - [Open AI Models](https://platform.openai.com/docs/models)